renovatebot/renovate/docs/usage/golang.md

 1. Renovate searches in each repository for any `go.mod` files
 1. Renovate extracts existing dependencies from `require` statements
-1. Renovate resolves the dependency's source repository and checks for SemVer tags if found.
+1. Renovate resolves the source repository of the dependency and checks for SemVer tags if found.
 Otherwise, commits and `v0.0.0-....` syntax will be used
 1. If Renovate finds an update, Renovate will update `go.mod` to the new value
 1. Renovate runs `go get` to update the `go.sum` files (you can configure which directory are included using the `goGetDirs` option)
 1. If the user has enabled the option `gomodUpdateImportPaths` in the [`postUpdateOptions`](./configuration-options.md#postupdateoptions) array, then Renovate uses [mod](https://github.com/marwan-at-work/mod) to update import paths on major updates, which can update any Go source file